Page Contributor(s): John Summerson, The Complete Guide to Climbing (by Bike) 2nd Ed.; Ties Arts, Bussum, Netherlands

 Ride 1.9 miles gaining 1,084’ at 10.6% average grade.

 Another great climb in the Catskills, Devil’s Kitchen is the name of the area where this great bike climb ends.
-The name Devil’s Kitchen is said to originate from a grouping of boulders at the bottom of the gorge near the site that are said to be the kitchenware of the devil.
-This area is also considered by many who camp there to be eerie at night and is included in the book of Haunted Places in New York by Sean Mosley.
-Hiking and ice climbing are also popular activities in the 208 acre Platte Clove Preserve that we ride through on this ascent:
+The name Devil’s Kitchen is said to originate from a grouping of boulders at the bottom of the gorge near the site, that are said to be the kitchenware of the devil.
+This area is also considered by many who camp there to be eerie at night and is included in Sean Mosley’s book of Haunted Places in New York.
+Hiking and ice climbing are also popular activities in the 208 acre Platte Clove Preserve that we ride through on this ascent.

-“Located in the northeastern Catskills, the Catskill Center's Platte Clove Preserve is comprised of 208 acres with beautiful waterfalls and trails at the head of the rugged and scenic Platte Clove in the Town of Hunter, Greene County.
+“Located in the northeastern Catskills, the Catskill Center's Platte Clove Preserve comprises 208 acres with beautiful waterfalls and trails at the head of the rugged and scenic Platte Clove in the Town of Hunter, Greene County.
 The preserve remains a pristine wilderness area open for the quiet enjoyment of our members and the public.
-Each year at the preserve's small red cabin we host several artists during the summer season for our Artist in Residence program” (Platte Clove Preserve).
+Each year at the preserve's small red cabin we host several artists during the summer season for our Artist in Residence program,” (Platte Clove Preserve).

 Photos are from Catskill Center.

 Climb Summary by Ties Arts of Bussum, Netherlands from his 2016 US Climb Trip:

 This was our first climb of the day.
 We knew the reputation of steepness and toughness.